seanblanchfield/blog/working-with-me.md

 - Before you introduce someone to me, please ask me first and tell me why.

 # I am happy when
+- I am in a group of fun and smart people and am learning at full speed about something interesting.
 - I am using the maximum amount of everything I’ve learned so far to solve a new problem.
-- I am in a group of fun and smart people and am learning at full speed about something interesting.
+- I’m part of a happy and productive team that knows how to do hard things together.

 - I’m engrossed in practising and improving some skill or craft.

 # I am frustrated when